-This problem also deals with a field - yet with a field which the surveyor would only encounter in dream (or rather, in a nightmare).
-"Real life" enters through the reference to the unit BÙR, a unit belonging to practical agricultural administration, and through the reference to measuring by means of a reed cut for this purpose; its length ( $\frac{1}{2}$ NINDAN) corresponds indeed to a measuring unit often used in practical life and called precisely a "reed" (GI in Sumerian).
+This problem also deals with a field-yet with a field which the surveyor would only encounter in dream (or rather, in a nightmare).
+"Real life" enters through the reference to the unit B UR, a unit belonging to practical agricultural administration, and through the reference to measuring by means of a reed cut for this purpose; its length ($\frac{1}{2}$ NINDAN) corresponds indeed to a measuring unit often used in practical life and called precisely a "reed" (GI in Sumerian).
 One may also imagine that such reeds would easily break.
 Finally, the use of the numeral "sixty" shows us one of the ways to express numbers unambiguously.

-Everything else, however - that is, that the area of the field is known before it is measured, and also the ways to indicate the measures of the pieces that break off from the reed - shows which ruses the Old Babylonian school masters had to make use of in order to produce second-degree problems having some taste of practical life.
+Everything else, however-that is, that the area of the field is known before it is measured, and also the ways to indicate the measures of the pieces that break off from the reed-shows which ruses the Old Babylonian school masters had to make use of in order to produce second-degree problems having some taste of practical life.

-For once, Figure 26 reproduces a diagram that is traced on the tablet itself.
+For once, Figure 4.5 reproduces a diagram that is traced on the tablet itself.
 In general, as also here, diagrams are only drawn on the tablets when they serve to clarify the statement; they are never used to explain the procedure.
-On the other hand, Figure 26 shows once more that the solution is known in advance: the numbers 1', 45 and 15 are indeed the measures of the sides expressed in NINDAN.
+On the other hand, Figure 4.5 shows once more that the solution is known in advance: the numbers 1', 45 and 15 are indeed the measures of the sides expressed in NINDAN.

-We thus undertake to measure the trapezium by means of a reed of unknown length R. We manage to measure 1' reed lengths along the length of the trapezium before the reed loses a sixth of its length and is reduced to $r = \frac{5}{6}R$ .
-What remain of the length turns out to be 1'12r (F.2-3).
+We thus undertake to measure the trapezium by means of a reed of unknown length R. We manage to measure 1' reed lengths along the length of the trapezium before the reed loses a sixth of its length and is reduced to $r = \frac{5}{6}R$.
+What remains of the length turns out to be 1'12r (lines Obv.
+2-3).

 Then the reed breaks for the second time.
-According to lines F.4 and 5, the measure of the "upper width" (to the left)[40] is 3'z, where $z = \frac{2}{3}r - \frac{1}{3}\text{Kùš}$ is the length of the reed after this second reduction.
-The piece that broke off last is put back into place, and the
+According to lines Obv.
+4 and 5, the measure of the "upper width" (to the left)6 is 3'z, where $z = \frac{2}{3}r - \frac{1}{3}\kappa \tilde{v}s$ is the length of the reed after this second reduction.

-The piece that broke off last is put back into place, and the "(lower) width" (evidently to the right) is paced out (line F.7) as 36 r.
-Finally we learn that the area of the field is 1 BUR = 30° SAR ( $1 \text{ SAR} = 1 \text{ NINDAN}^2$ , see page 13).
-We are asked to find the original length of the reed - its "head" in the sense of "beginning".
+The piece that broke off last is put back into place, and the "(lower) width" (evidently to the right) is paced out (line Obv.
+7) as 36 r.
+Finally we learn that the area of the field is 1 BUR = 30' SAR (1 SAR = 1 NINDAN2), see page 17).
+We are asked to find the original length of the reed-its "head" in the sense of "beginning."

-Lines F.9-11 determine the length in units r by means of a false position: if R had been equal to 1, then r would have been 50'; conversely, R must correspond to r multiplied by IGI 50' = 1°12'.
-1' steps of R thus correspond to 1'12·r, and the complete length will be
+Lines Obv.
+9-11 determine the length in units r by means of a false position: if R had been equal to 1, then r would have been 50'; conversely, R must correspond to r multiplied by IGI 50' = 1°12'.
+1' steps of R thus correspond to 1'12 $\cdot r$, and the complete length will be